mathieubrunpicard/README_Rails/README.md

  ### Routes :oncoming_automobile:

- In rails, the routes are a way to indicate what action the controller is expected to do when the client make a request on a specific HTTP adress.
+ In rails, the routes are a way to indicate what action the controller is expected to do when the client makes a request on a specific HTTP adress.

 For instance in your routes.rb file you can add :